thomasbreydo/thomasbreydo.github.io/_pages/about.md

 ---
 title: About Me
 subtitle:
-description: Hi, I'm Thomas Breydo.
-I'm an NYC-based developer, student, and CS enthusiast.
+description: Hi, I'm Thomas Breydo, NYC-based developer, student, and CS enthusiast.
 I'm a tech lover who's also super into math and science.
 If I'm not coding, I'm probably learning something new or spending time with family and friends.
 featured_image: /assets/images/fullsize/about-feat.jpg
 ---